AlexHuynh35/HouseOfAngklung/README.md

 ## Features

 - **Home Page**
-  - Highlights the next upcoming event
+  - Highlights the latest or upcoming event
   - Displays interesting facts about the Angklung

 - **About Page**